 HRIS migrations are rarely a seamless process, but taking these steps to clean up your data before and during migration will prevent a lot of the usual hiccoughs we see.

 Navigo’s tech consultants are experts in HRIS data cleansing & can help with fixing your data via org charts.
-If you need any additional advice on data cleanse, HRIS migration or want to learn more about our payroll reconciliation tool, our highly experienced team would be happy to assist.
+If you need any additional advice on data cleanse or HRIS migrations, our highly experienced team would be happy to assist.
 Get in touch today!